Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Introduction

 From \eqref{EQ: LyapExpContrCond} we immediately see limitations of the method.
-Namely, the first $\lambda_{1}$ and second $\lambda_{2}$ (as the real part decreases) eigenvalues at any equilibrium from $\mathcal{D}$ must satisfy $\operatorname{Re}\lambda_{1} + \operatorname{Re}\lambda_{2} < 0$.
-There are systems where the boundary of global stability is determined by local bifurcations of equilibria (usually, the Andronov-Hopf bifurcation).
-In this case the boundary is called \textit{trivial} (see \cite{Kuzetal2020Lorenz}).
-For such systems the criterion based on \eqref{EQ: LyapExpContrCond} have a prospect (with the use of adapted metrics) to reveal all the region of global stability provided that there are no saddles with $\operatorname{Re}\lambda_{1} + \operatorname{Re}\lambda_{2} \geq 0$, until the bifurcation occurs.
-However, there are systems where the boundary of global stability is determined by nonlocal bifurcations (such as the Lorenz system) and in this case the boundary is called \textit{hidden} (see \cite{Kuzetal2020Lorenz}).
+Namely, the first $\lambda_{1}$ and the second $\lambda_{2}$ (as the real part decreases) eigenvalues at any equilibrium from $\mathcal{D}$ must satisfy $\operatorname{Re}\lambda_{1} + \operatorname{Re}\lambda_{2} < 0$.
+There are systems where the boundary of global stability is determined by local bifurcations of equilibria (usually, the Andronov--Hopf bifurcation).
+In this case the boundary is called \textit{trivial} in the terminology of \cite{Kuzetal2020Lorenz}.
+For such systems, the criterion based on \eqref{EQ: LyapExpContrCond} has a prospect (with the use of adapted metrics) to reveal the entire region of global stability, provided that there are no saddles with $\operatorname{Re}\lambda_{1} + \operatorname{Re}\lambda_{2} \geq 0$ until the bifurcation occurs.
+However, there are systems where the boundary of global stability is determined by nonlocal bifurcations (such as the Lorenz system), and in this case the boundary is called \textit{hidden}.
 For such systems, applications of analytical methods may be complicated.
+Looking ahead, we note that the Suarez--Schopf model (see Section \ref{SEC: SuarezSchopfCompoundStab}) has a hidden boundary of global stability, while the Mackey--Glass model (see Section \ref{SEC: MackeyGlassCompoundStab}) is conjectured to have a trivial boundary.

-The above considerations can be illustrated by means of the Lorenz system where the conditions given by R.A.~Smith \cite{Smith1986HD} were improved by G.A.~Leonov and V.A.~Boichenko \cite{LeonovBoi1992}.
-Moreover, N.V.~Kuznetsov et al. \cite{Kuzetal2020Lorenz} derived an exact analytical formula for the Lyapunov dimension of the global attractor in the Lorenz system by developing the Leonov method.
-As a consequence, there is an analytical description of the region where \eqref{EQ: LyapExpContrCond} is satisfied and this is the maximum that can be achieved via the generalized Bendixson criterion.
+The above considerations can be illustrated by means of the Lorenz system, for which the conditions given by Smith \cite{Smith1986HD} were improved in \cite{LeonovBoi1992}.
+Moreover, by developing the Leonov method, Leonov et al. \cite{LeoKuzKorKusakin2016} and Kuznetsov et al. \cite{Kuzetal2020Lorenz} derived an exact analytical formula for the Lyapunov dimension of the global attractor in the Lorenz system for all standard parameters\footnote{More precisely, \cite{LeoKuzKorKusakin2016} establishes an exact formula for some parameters, and \cite{Kuzetal2020Lorenz} proves that for other parameters the system is globally stable (in this case the Lyapunov dimension is also given by the local Lyapunov dimension at the zero equilibrium).}.
+As a consequence, there is an analytical description of the region where \eqref{EQ: LyapExpContrCond} is satisfied, and this is the maximum that can be achieved via the generalized Bendixson criterion.

-We refer to the survey M.M.~Anikushin, N.V.~Kuznetsov and V.~Reitmann \cite{AnikKuzReit2023} for a more thorough treatment of problems related to dimensions estimates via volume contraction and to the survey of S.~Zelik \cite{ZelikAttractors2022} for the treatment of dimension estimates in the context of finite-dimensional reduction of attractors.
+We refer to the survey of Zelik \cite{ZelikAttractors2022} and our paper \cite{Anikushin2023LyapExp} for more discussions on dimension estimates.